cse210-fa24-group14/cse210-fa24-group14/admin/cipipeline/cicd.md

 ### 1. **Linting**

-Currently, linting is applied to pull requests (PRs) specifically for the PR title.
-This helps enforce standardized naming conventions and ensure that all PRs follow a consistent format before they are merged.
-Future iterations may extend this to code linting using tools like ESLint or Prettier, both within the editor and during the CI pipeline.
+Currently, linting is applied to pull requests (PRs) for both the PR title and code.

+- **Code Linting:** Tools like **ESLint** and **Prettier** are integrated into the CI pipeline and development environments to enforce consistent coding standards.
+- **PR Title Linting:** Ensures standardized naming conventions for pull requests.
 Below is the current linting frame in our repository.

 ![Lint PR title](./linting.png)

 ### 2. **Code Quality via Automation**

-We are using GitHub Actions for automating code quality checks.
-The pipeline will integrate with static analysis tools like **CodeClimate** or **Codacy** in the future to provide automated insights into the codebase’s maintainability and identify potential issues, such as code complexity or duplicated code.
-This process helps maintain high-quality code without manual intervention.
+Our repository integrates with **Codacy**, which provides automated code quality checks and insights, such as:

+- Identifying maintainability issues.
+- Highlighting code complexity or duplication.
+- Providing actionable feedback on coding standards and potential bugs.

+Codacy is integrated via GitHub Actions to ensure real-time feedback on every PR.
 Below is the current code quality checking component in our repository.

 ![ ](./code-quality1.png)